Frank Stallone

 Francesco Stallone Jr. (born July 30, 1950) is an American actor and musician.
-He is the younger brother of actor Sylvester Stallone and has written music for Sylvester's movies.
-His song "Far from Over" appeared in the 1983 film Staying Alive and was included on the film's soundtrack album.
-The song reached number ten on the US Billboard Hot 100 chart and received a Golden Globe nomination for Stallone, while the album itself, consisting of Stallone and various other artists, received a Grammy nomination.
+He is the younger brother of actor and filmmaker Sylvester Stallone and has written music for Sylvester's movies.
+His song "Far from Over" appeared in the 1983 film Staying Alive and was included in the film's soundtrack album.
+The song reached number ten on the US Billboard Hot 100 and received a Golden Globe nomination for Stallone, while the album itself, consisting of Stallone and various other artists, received a Grammy nomination.

 Early life

 Stallone was born in Maryland and grew up in Philadelphia.
-He is the younger son of Jacqueline Stallone (née Labofish; 1921–2020), an astrologer, former dancer, and promoter of women's professional wrestling, and Frank Stallone Sr., a hairdresser.
-His father was an Italian immigrant, and his mother's family was French from Brittany and also of Eastern European descent.
-Stallone's brother is actor Sylvester Stallone.
+He is the younger son of Jackie Stallone (née Labofish; 1921–2020), an astrologer, former dancer, and promoter of women's professional wrestling, and Frank Stallone Sr. (1919–2011).
+His father was an Italian immigrant, and his mother's family was French from Brittany.
 In his teen years, he went to Lincoln High School in Northeast Philadelphia.

 Career

 1980s to 1990s

 Stallone has worked as a singer.
 He wrote and performed "Far from Over" for the 1983 film Staying Alive, which was written and directed by his older brother.
 The song peaked at No. 10 on the Billboard Hot 100, becoming his only major pop hit, and it was nominated for a Golden Globe award for Best Original Song from a Motion Picture.
 The album was nominated for a Grammy Award for Best Album of Original Score Written for a Motion Picture or Television Special.
+Stallone also had a minor acting role in "Staying Alive".

 Stallone also played himself in a recurring role on the short-lived sitcom Movie Stars, alongside fellow celebrity siblings Don Swayze and Joey Travolta.

 Stallone was the subject of repeated non-sequitur punchlines delivered by comedian Norm Macdonald during the Weekend Update segment of the television show Saturday Night Live.
+On Instagram, Stallone said he enjoyed the jokes and expressed regret that they were never able to work together before Macdonald's death from leukemia.